Just like lucky bamboo, Growing Arrowhead Plant in Water is possible easily! You can keep it in decorative vases and jars for forever.

 Here’s how you can grow spider plant in water

 Arrowhead remains green throughout the year and thrives well in bright, indirect sunlight in a warm location.
-You can easily grow it in both potting mix and water.
+You can easily grow it in both soil and water.

 Growing Arrowhead in Water